kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ## Version Negotiation Packet

-A client MUST ignore a Version Negotiation packet received in response.
+A client MUST ignore Version Negotiation packets.
 When the client gives up of establishing a connection, it MAY report the failure differently based on the receipt of (or lack of) Version Negotiation packets.

 ## Retry Packet